MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Note that this combined expression is yet another pipeline that could be refined with further computation.
+Note that this combined expression is yet another query that could be refined with further computation.

-    chicago_data[
-      EmployeesOver(AvgSalary) >>
-      It.name]
+    chicago[EmployeesOver(AvgSalary) >> It.name]
     #=>
       │ name      │
     ──┼───────────┼